Behavioral interviews overview

 Why behavioral interviews matter

-You're not just representing yourself in these calls.
-You're representing your company, and often your country, too.
-A single negative interaction can damage trust.
-That's why soft skills, communication, and adaptability carry as much weight as your code.
+You're also not just representing yourself on these calls.
+You're representing your company, and (I'll be honest) often your country too.
+I've watched a single bad interaction cost a team months of trust with a client.
+That's why the soft side carries the same weight as the code.

 What's coming next